A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Stellar population models

 Stellar population synthesis models are a critical ingredient to constrain the stellar population parameters: by comparing the strength of absorption features in galaxy spectra with predictions from \ac{SSP} models it is, in fact, possible to derive luminosity-weighted age, metallicity, IMF slope, and elemental abundances from a galaxy's integrated spectrum \citep{1984ApJ...287..586B, 1994ApJS...95..107W, 1998ApJS..116....1T, 2000AJ....119.1645T, 2000AJ....120..165T, 2000MNRAS.315..184K, 2008MNRAS.386..715T, 2010MNRAS.408...97K, 2012ApJ...760...70V, 2012ApJ...760...71C, 2013MNRAS.433.3017L, 2014MNRAS.438.1483S, 2015ApJ...803...87S, 2016MNRAS.463.3409V, 2017ApJ...841...68V, 2017MNRAS.464.3597L}.

-In the wavelength range covered by MUSE, there are several stellar absorption features sensitive to the stellar surface gravity, i.e. they are strong in dwarfs and giants and very weak in main-sequence stars \citep{2014MNRAS.438.1483S}, and thus they allow to measure the contribution of low- to high-mass stars in the integrated spectrum of a composed evolved stellar population.
-However, especially in the optical, the majority of these lines are also sensitive to variations in elemental abundances (e.g., the NaD is more sensitive to the sodium abundance, {[Na/Fe]}, rather than gravity, \citealt{2014MNRAS.438.1483S}), metallicity, and in some cases also to age.
-A careful analysis based on a non-degenerate large set of indicators and flexible models, covering a large parameter space, is, therefore, necessary to break the degeneracy between the stellar population parameters (age, total metallicity, [$\alpha$/Fe] and low-mass end of the \ac{IMF} slope).
+In the wavelength range covered by MUSE, there are several stellar absorption features sensitive to the stellar surface gravity, that is, they are strong in dwarfs and giants and very weak in main sequence stars \citep{2014MNRAS.438.1483S}, and thus they allow us to measure the contribution of low- to high-mass stars in the integrated spectrum of a composed evolved stellar population.
+However, especially in the optical, the majority of these lines are also sensitive to variations in elemental abundances, metallicity, and in some cases also to age.
+Moreover, convincing evidence has emerged in recent years showing that massive ETGs can have nonsolar sodium abundance and that a high degeneracy exists between variation in the low-mass end of the IMF slope and in variation in the [Na/Fe] abundance (e.g., \citealt{2017MNRAS.464.3597L, 2018MNRAS.478.4084S}).
+A careful analysis based on a large nondegenerate set of indicators and flexible models covering a large parameter space is therefore necessary to break the degeneracy between the stellar population parameters (age, total metallicity, [$\alpha$/Fe], and the low-mass end of the \ac{IMF} slope).
+It is also very important to have multiple tracers of the same element because different indices might show different variation with the IMF or elemental abundances, thus allowing us to break the degeneracy (e.g., the NaD is more sensitive to the sodium abundance, {[Na/Fe]}, rather than gravity; \citealt{2014MNRAS.438.1483S}).